- See a full list of publications

 - Explore connections, collaborators, related work and more

-Stephen Holland is Reader in the Departments of Philosophy and Health Sciences at the University of York.
+Stephen Holland is a Professor in the Departments of Philosophy and Health Sciences at the University of York.
 Prior to this he held other academic appointments at The University of York, and at The University of Sussex, and also worked in the National Health Service.

 Stephen is the author Public Health Ethics (2nd edn 2014, Polity) and Bioethics: A Philosophical Introduction (2nd edn 2016, Polity).
 He edited the anthology, Arguing About Bioethics for Routledge in 2014, and is currently preparing a monograph on the ethics and governance of public health information for Rowman & Littlefield International (due 2019).